 - On MacOS, log files can be viewed using the console app, which is the Mac equivalent of the Event Viewer for Windows.
 Alternatively, Mac application logs are kept in /Library/Logs, while Mac system logs are kept in /var/log.

 The Event Viewer in Windows allows users to access log files.

-Sematext Logs is a log management solution that allows you to collect and analyze logs from various sources across your infrastructure from a single pane of glass.
-With its auto-discovery capabilities, it enables you to automatically start forwarding and monitoring logs directly through the user interface, using a number of log shippers.
+Sematext Logs is a log monitoring solution that allows you to collect and analyze logs from various sources across your infrastructure in a single pane of glass.
+It auto-discovers logs, which enables you to automatically start forwarding and monitoring logs directly through the user interface.

-Sematext allows you to build detailed dashboards that connect logs, metrics, and infrastructure data for real-time system visibility and to set up informative alerts to be notified sooner than your users can notice the problems.
+It comes with pre-built dashboards and alerts, which saves you a ton of time, but you can also build custom dashboards that connect logs, metrics, and infrastructure data for real-time system visibility and you can set up custom alerts to be notified about things that matter to you and your team.